Mohsen Dalloul: Views and alliances

 Dalloul has had pro-Syrian and pro-Iran stance and close connections with the Syrian politicians.
 It was Syrian vice president Abdul Halim Khaddam who helped Dalloul to assume significant cabinet posts.
 Dalloul's another close confidant was Hikmat Shihabi, a senior Syrian military officer.
 During the civil war in Lebanon the Phalangist militia leader Bashir Gemayel and the Progressive Socialist Party leader Kamal Jumblatt secretly met at the Beirut apartment of Dalloul on 2 June 1976 while he was serving as the vice chairman of the party.
 In 2010 Dalloul argued that Iran should possess nuclear arms which should not be used only to maintain peace in the region, but also to have a dissuasive force against Israel.

 Personal life and work

 Dalloul married Siham Kanaan, and they have four children: Nizar, Ali, Ziyad and Rola.
 His eldest son, Nizar, is married to the daughter of Nazik Hariri, second wife of Rafiq Hariri.
-Nizar and Ali Dalloul have business investments and are among the shareholders of LibanCell, Lebanese cell phone company.
+Nizar and Ali Dalloul have business investments and were among the shareholders of LibanCell, Lebanese cell phone company, between 1994 and 2002.
 Dalloul's sons were granted the license for the cell phone operator when their father was serving as defense minister in the Hariri cabinets.
-As of 2003 it was reported that the other shareholders of the company were the Al Assad family and the Lebanese businessmen, Najib and Taha Mikati.
+In the late 1990s the shareholders of LibanCell included Telecom Finland, also known as Sonera (14%), and Saudi Al Mabani (20%).

-Dalloul is the author of various books which were mostly published in the 2000s.
+Mohsen Dalloul is the author of various books which were published in the 2000s.